theNewDynamic/oregonsadventurecoast.com/content/adventure/hiking-walking-1.md

     an entire system of hiking and biking trails in the immediate and surrounding area. '
   title: Oregon Coast Outdoor Activities - Hiking/Biking | Oregon's Adventure Coast
+accordion_sections:
+- title: Other Trails to Explore
+  accordions:
+  - content: '4 miles of paved and 1.5 miles of dirt paths around Upper and Lower Empire Lakes in Coos Bay. '
+    title: Empire Lakes Trail
 draft: true

 ---